OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/09-protect-data.md

 * Implement least privilege, restricting access to functionality, data and system information
 * Protect all cached or temporary copies of sensitive data from unauthorized access
 * Purge those temporary copies of sensitive data as soon as they are no longer required

+#### Memory management

+* Explicitly initialize all variables and data stores
+* Check that any buffers are as large as specified
+* Check buffer boundaries if calling the function in a loop and protect against overflow
+* Specifically close resources, don't rely on garbage collection
+* Use non-executable stacks when available
+* Properly free allocated memory upon the completion of functions and at all exit points
+* Overwrite any sensitive information stored in allocated memory at all exit points from the function
+* Protect shared variables and resources from inappropriate concurrent access

 #### Cryptographic practices